simmonssong/simmonssong.github.io/_pages/about.md

 ### Joining us
-[Visiting Students/Scholars] Welcome collaborations and visiting scholars.
+[Visiting Students/Scholars] Welcome collaborations and visiting scholars, email me with your CV and the related topic you are interested in. <br>
 [Undergraduate Students] Welcome undergraduates with strong interests.
-If you are a XMU undergraduate students, feel free to email me with your CV.
+If you are a XMU undergraduate student, feel free to email me.